With Roundtables event Participants are able to engage together and discuss a subject over a multi people video call.

 Settings and limits

-The Organizer can decide on who is able to join the room using the toggle to allow people to register to the session.
-Doing so, they are able to select which groups can register and join the Roundtable.
+The Organizer can decide on who is able to join the room using the toggle to allow people to register for the Session.
+By doing so, they are able to select which Groups can register and join the Roundtable.

-Each roundtable will have a technical limit of 8 people sharing their video at the same time for non-moderated sessions, and 20 People for moderated sessions.
+Each Roundtable will have a technical limit of 8 People sharing their video at the same time for non-moderated sessions, and 20 People for moderated sessions.
 Overall, regardless of video, a limit of 100 Participants per session is allowed per Roundtable.

 By default, a Roundtable session will have a registration limit of 100.

-Technical limit = invisible limit of 100 of people in the room together at the same time that the platform can handle, including Participants and Moderators.
+Technical limit = invisible limit of 100 People in the room together at the same time that the platform can handle, including Participants and Moderators.